sbaaihamza/kaggle_predict_future_sales/README.md

 # kaggle_predict_future_sales

-in this competition i worked with a challenging time-series dataset consisting of daily sales data, provided by - 1C Company. the goal was to predict total sales for every product and store in the next month.
+In this competition i worked with a challenging time-series dataset consisting of daily sales data, provided by - 1C Company.
+The goal was to predict total sales for every product and store in the next month.
 By solving this competition i was able to apply and enhance my data science skills.
 Main methods I used for this competition  is that provides LightGBM the  Leaderboard score: 0.90807(RMSE).